TONKAFREAK/text_editor/README.md

 ## How to Contribute
 - Contributions are welcome!
 - Feel free to submit pull requests or open issues to suggest features or report bugs.

+## License
+- ZenWrite is released under the MIT License.
+See the LICENSE file for details.